 In the world of online course launches, the most successful ones often begin with a conversation.
 Creating a productive back and forth with your audience builds anticipation for your course launch.
-To help you set off on the right foot, we’ve done the research to find templates that will result in more sales for you.
+To help you set off on the right foot, we’ve done the research to find product launch emails that will result in more sales for you.

 Interest list email

 Each of these emails has a specific purpose—and takes advantage of psychology we’re all influenced by.
 Particularly:

 Let’s check out some examples of each of these types of emails.

 1. Survey email

 The point of the survey email is to quickly collect email addresses and get feedback from your potential audience.
 Imagine knowing what people want before you sell something.
 You’ll use these responses to tailor your offer and eventual product.

 You can do this by sending out an email to your interest list that asks people for “the one thing they are struggling with right now.”

 Here’s an example from the founding of GrowHack with Mattan Griffel.
 This email had an impressive 10% response rate from 3,000 welcome emails sent.